UofT-DSI/sql/README.md

 ## Description

 SQL is used across the machine learning pipeline, and a fundamental skill for data scientists to master.
-This course will focus on the technical skills needed for working with SQL, including flat-file datasets (JSON, CSV) ingestion, query design, and relational database management.
+This module will focus on the technical skills needed for working with SQL, including flat-file datasets (JSON, CSV) ingestion, query design, and relational database management.
 Additionally, it will examine common data management concerns, data access management, and data privacy adherence.

 Learners are first introduced to data modelling and how to think about the structure of databases.
-The majority of the course is devoted learning the necessary commands and their syntax to properly extract information from database.
-Throughout the entire course, students will learn how to problem solve through live coding.
+The majority of the module is devoted learning the necessary commands and their syntax to properly extract information from database.
+Throughout the entire module, students will learn how to problem solve through live coding.

-## Course Contacts
+## Module Contacts

 **Questions can be submitted to the #questions channel on Slack**